b33zbuzz/PCB_Design_Lab/README.md

 PCB_Design_Lab is a repository containing resources, designs, and documentation for printed circuit board (PCB) design and experimentation.
 This repository is intended to provide reference designs, tutorials, and simulation files for students and professionals involved in PCB design projects.

 ## Features
-- Example PCB designs for various applications.
+- Example PCB designs for specific applications.
 - Tutorials on PCB design tools and workflows.
 - Documentation for each design.